Here’s my top ten Victorian house interiors to visit!

 Most noteworthy features are a marble entrance hall and wonderfully over-the-top fireplaces.

-It’s amazing many of these features survive as they could be considered hideous to modern tastes.
+It’s amazing many of these features survive as they could be considered hideous to modern eyes.
 But that’s what makes this place special!

 Unfortunately, a language school now uses this building as an office but there are monthly tours on the first Sunday of the month.
 The tour guide is particularly enthusiastic and knowledgeable about the house.